-The Conflict Frontiers Massive Open Online Seminar (MOOS) seminar looks at frontier-of-the-field issues involving the nature of intractable conflicts and more effective ways of addressing them.
+The Conflict Frontiers Massive Open Online Seminar Series (MOOS) looks at frontier-of-the-field issues involving the nature of intractable conflicts and more effective ways of addressing them.
 We are particularly interested in applying a complexity and systems approach to intractable conflicts, and examining ways to scale up responses to be effective in large scale, complex conflicts.
-The seminar is based on ideas and materials that we (Guy and Heidi Burgess) have developed and have taught over the last 30 years.However, these ideas and materials are based on our collaboration with over 400 people who have contributed to the development of Beyond Intractability and related projects.
+The seminars are based on ideas and materials that we (Guy and Heidi Burgess) have developed and have taught over the last 30 years.However, these ideas and materials are based on our collaboration with over 400 people who have contributed to the development of Beyond Intractability and related projects.
 Thus it includes the work and ideas of many people, not just us.

-This seminar is being created by Heidi Burgess and Guy Burgess--the Co-Directors of the Conflict Information Consortium, Beyond Intractability, and CRInfo.
+This seminars are being created by Heidi Burgess and Guy Burgess--the Co-Directors of the Conflict Information Consortium, Beyond Intractability, and CRInfo.
 As a team, they have been doing research, writing, and teaching on intractable conflicts for about thirty-five years, with an emphasis on international, inter-group, value-based, and environmental conflicts.
 They have also been leaders in the field of Internet dissemination of conflict resolution information, having designed and co-directed not only CRInfo and Beyond Intractability, but also the Online Training Program on Intractable Conflicts and the Civil Rights Mediation Oral History Project before starting the Conflict Frontiers MOOS.

 Ways to Participate

 There are three ways to participate in the Frontiers MOOS.
 We refer to them as "visiting," "following," and "joining."